 Invite children to celebrate their individuality as they become authors and illustrators of their very own book.

 - Grades: PreK–K

-- Read one of the recommended books to the class.
+Step 1: Read the recommended book, or a similar story, to the class.
 Remember to begin familiarizing them with words such as title, author, and illustrator.
 Follow the reading with a discussion about the book and encourage the group to relate their own experiences to those depicted in the story.
 Explain that during small group time they are each going to make their own books about themselves, and that they will be the authors and illustrators.

 Remember: Not all children will have the same level of interest in the activity.
 Some may be able to fill up a page with images and colors while others just want to make one shape and then go off to something else.

 Write children's first names on individual index cards.
 Glue a small picture of each child or a photocopy of a picture, on the cards so that children can easily identify their names.
 Be sure their names start with an upper case letter and use lower case letters from there on.
 Make a set of individual letters that match the letters in each child's name, and place both these and the cards into resealable plastic bags.
 During small-group time, invite the children to learn the individual letters and match them with the ones on their name card.
 Keep the plastic bags in the literacy center so they can practice learning and organizing the letters in their names, as well as the names of their classmates.
 As their name recognition skills increase, remove the photographs.

 Send home a note requesting that families work with their child to write down the names of all of their family members that reside in their home.
 They can even include the names of their pets.
 Invite everyone to share his or her list with the class.
 Find an area to display these lists and have the children compare the information presented.
 Do they have family members that have the same names?
 Who has the largest family?
 Who has the smallest?
 How many children are named after a family member?
 Create graphs and language experience charts to summarize what the children have learned.